yukonta/EasyStyle/README.md

 pip install -r requirements.txt

+For computers without GPU  - use the file requirements-cpu.txt (rename it to requirements.txt)

 Then do the following:
 1) git clone --quiet https://github.com/yukonta/EasyStyle
 2) In the catalog EasyStyle download the file telegram_token.py which contains the telegram-token в формате token = '\<token\>'